OpenSILEX/opensilex/README.md

 ## Generate documentation with security report audit

-This buid may be very very very long because it as to download a lot of stuff from internet (OWASP report).
+This build may be very very very long because it as to download a lot of stuff from internet (OWASP report).

-You should better configure it periodicaly on a automated platform.
+You should better configure it periodically on a automated platform.

 ```
 mvn site -Pwith-test-report -Pwith-security-check -DskipFrontBuild